MoreloNetwork/blockchain-explorer/README.md

  - track users activates through google analytics,
  - are closed sourced,
  - are not available as hidden services,
- - do not support Galaxia testnet nor stagenet networks,
+ - do not support Morelo testnet nor stagenet networks,
  - have limited JSON API.

-In this example, these limitations are addressed by development of an Galaxia Onion Blockchain Explorer.
-The example not only shows how to use Galaxia C++ libraries, but also demonstrates how to use:
+In this example, these limitations are addressed by development of an Morelo Onion Blockchain Explorer.
+The example not only shows how to use Morelo C++ libraries, but also demonstrates how to use:

  - [crow](https://github.com/ipkn/crow) - C++ micro web framework
  - [mstch](https://github.com/no1msd/mstch) - C++ {{mustache}} templates